itspangler/geospatial-humanities-s2024/week/05_archives-i/activity/historical-census-staging.md

-# Activity 03: Spatial data in "the archive" <!-- omit in toc -->
+# Activity 03: Spatial data in the archive <!-- omit in toc -->

 | ![domesday](images/image000.png) |
 | :----------------------------: |